Shutter Island: Plot

 Andrew/Teddy refuses to believe this and takes extreme measures to disprove it, grabbing what he thinks is his gun and tries to shoot Dr. Cawley; but the weapon is a toy water pistol.
 Chuck then enters, revealing that he is actually Andrew's psychiatrist, Dr. Lester Sheehan.
 He is told that his combat training, coupled with his history of violence, makes him an extremely dangerous patient, both to staff and other patients.
 After mounting pressure from the board of overseers, Dr. Cawley and Chuck / Sheehan were allowed to carry out this experimental treatment, allowing him to live out his elaborate fantasy, in the hope it would allow him to face reality, with the alternative being for him to undergo a lobotomy.
 Teddy / Andrew still refuses to accept the truth, despite the evidence presented, and is brought to a cell in ward C. After being sedated, he dreams about the months leading up to the death of his family.
 Because of his stubbornness and his alcoholism, he failed to realize the extent of Dolores’ mental instability despite the warnings of those around him, including his children.
 One day, he forgot to properly store away the laudanum meant to treat her before leaving for two weeks, returning to find Dolores having drowned their children while under the influence of the medication.

 When he wakes up to find Cawley and Sheehan beside him, he accepts the truth of having killed his wife for murdering their children, and that everything is as Cawley and Sheehan says.

 Dr. Sheehan later approaches Andrew again to ensure he has not regressed back into his delusion.
-Andrew, despite appearing to be at peace, talks to Sheehan as if he is Chuck and insists they need to get off the island, leaving it ambiguous whether he has truly regressed, or if he is deliberately looking to receive a lobotomy, unable to live with the guilt surrounding the loss of his family.
+Andrew, despite appearing to be at peace, talks to Sheehan as if he is Chuck and insists they need to get off the island.
+Sheehan signals Cawley and the warden, who approach with several orderlies and a metal object wrapped in cloth.